rainmanh/jumpscale_core8/branches.md

 - 8.2.0_cuisine: all changes to cuisine
 - 8.2.0_dev_flist: development of new flist approach based on key value stor
 - 8.2.0_ays: all development on ays (fixes, ...)
+- 8.2.0_merge810: very carefully get required fixes only from 8.1.0
+- 8.2.0_fixes: all other fixes required (non blocking), work together on this branch!

+## branches soon to start working on
+- 8.2.0_jsagent: get the jsagent ready to be used again (as in OVC) in 8.2.0
+- 8.2.0_buildsystem: once cuisine done we will see how to upgrade our build system
+- 8.2.0_flist_fuse: POC how to mount a filesystem on top of ardb & flist (in capnp models)

 ## branching rules